danvzla/ai-security-advisor/README.md

 ## How to use

 1. Open the live demo link above
-2. Enter your Anthropic API key (get one free at console.anthropic.com)
+2. Enter your OpenAI or Anthropic API key or use Demo Mode
 3. Describe your network environment or load the sample scenario
 4. Select your current security tools and compliance requirements
 5. Click Analyze security posture